sirburgman/sample-repo/README.md

 # Sample

-I'm going to clone this into VSCode.
+I'm going to clone this into VSCode!